finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### External synonym

 External synonyms are defined inside the synonym source declaration so the synonym keyword and the synonym source are not required in every synonym.
-A synonym is added to an attribute by referencing the type and attribute name and then declaring the synonym to add as the synonym body surrounded by \'\[\]\'.
-The code below removes all the synonyms from the independentAmount attribute of Collateral and then adds in a new synonym :
+A synonym is added to an attribute by referencing the type and attribute name and then declaring the synonym to add as the synonym body enclosed in square brackets `[..]`.
+The code below removes all the synonyms from the `independentAmount` attribute of `Collateral` and then adds in a new synonym:

 ```
 synonym source FpML_5_10 extends FpML